2024-Joint-Concept-Great-Conditioner/cyber-challenge/backend/joint/templates/prompts/PROCESS_EVENT.md

 In regards to the severity:
   - "critical" is used for things that can cause extreme levels of damage, such as no password protection on a writeable S3 instance.
   - "high" is for serious things, but things that won't screw things up extremely bad.
 Such is for things like insecure SSH connections.
   - "medium" is for somewhat serious stuff, like unneeded open ports.
+This can also be used for things that look possibly suspicious, such as out-of-place identifiers that wouldn't be used by a normal user.
-  - "low" is for simply notable things
+  - "low" is for simply notable things.

 If no security issue is found, output `null`.
 In such a case, also ONLY output `null`, with no explanation text.

 ## Output Example